Induced Chern-Simons Like Action by Lorentz Symmetry Breaking in (3+1)D QED: Calculation of the induced term

-The first four terms of expression (24) generate infinite terms in effective action.
-To perform the calculations, we make the regularization $D = 4-2\epsilon$ for the calculation of divergent integrals.
-While we keep $\epsilon\neq0$, these originally divergent integrals are kept finite and thus we can add them and remove them.
+The first four terms of expression (24) generate infinite terms in the effective action.
+To perform the calculations, the regularization $D = 4-2\epsilon$ for the calculation of divergent integrals is undertaken.
+While $\epsilon$ is kept not null, these originally divergent integrals are kept finite and thus they can be either added or removed.

-This infinity integral is represented by [12,13]
+This infinity integral is represented by \cite{Peskin1995,Oliveira2010}

 The sum of infinity parts vanishes